 The bill amends sections 17001 and 17011 of the Public Health Code, specifically updating definitions and licensing requirements related to medical practice in Michigan.
 Key insertions include the clarification of terms such as "academic institution," which now specifies the criteria for hospitals to qualify as sponsors of residency programs, and the definition of "practice as a physician's assistant."
-Additionally, the bill modifies the language regarding the licensing process, particularly for applicants with prior sanctions, ensuring that the board can grant licenses based on a comprehensive review of the applicant's qualifications and circumstances.
+Additionally, the bill modifies the language regarding the licensing process, allowing the board to grant licenses based on a review of an applicant's record and experience, while ensuring that requirements for graduates of foreign medical schools do not exceed those for domestic graduates.

 Statutes affected: